conspire-org/challenge/README.md

 ###Sorting

-The /query endpoint should accept a single URL parameter, sort, a string of length zero or greater consisting of only the characters f,k and v that will determine the sort order of the returned line objects.
+The `/query` endpoint should accept a single URL parameter, `sort`, which is a string of length zero or greater consisting of only the characters `f`, `k` and `v`, in any order and each occurring any number of times, that will determine the sort order of the returned line objects.

-The line objects returned by the /query endpoint should be sorted according to the following rules:
+The line objects returned by the `/query` endpoint should be sorted according to the following rules:

-1. If the argument is not provided or is empty, the line objects should be sorted as though a value of fkv had been provided.
+1. If the `sort` argument is not provided or is empty, the line objects should be sorted as though a value of `fkv` had been provided.
 1. If the argument is of length 1 or greater, the line objects should be sorted as follows:
-  1. If the first character of sort is f, in alphabetical order of filename
+  1. If the first character of sort is `f`, in alphabetical order of filename
-  1. If the first character of sort is k, in alphabetical order of key
+  1. If the first character of sort is `k`, in alphabetical order of key
-  1. If the first character of sort is v, in alphabetical order of value
+  1. If the first character of sort is `v`, in alphabetical order of value
-1. Line objects with identical values for the property indicated by the first character of sort should be sorted as though a sort value had been provided equal to sort[1..-1].
+1. Line objects with identical values for the property indicated by the first character of sort should be sorted as though a sort value had been provided equal to `sort[1..-1]` (the part of `sort` following the first character).

-So, for example, a call to <http://localhost:3000/query?sort=kv> should return a JSON array of objects sorted by key, then value, then filename, in descending order of precedence.
-Note the inclusion of filename as a sort parameter under rule 3 above.
+So, for example, a call to `/query?sort=kv` should return a JSON array of objects sorted by key, then value, then filename, in descending order of precedence. **Note the inclusion of filename as a sort parameter under rules 1 and 3 above.**

 ## Guidelines

+In addition to the Web framework you choose, you can and should use any open-source libraries applicable to the task.

 Feel free to search the web, read online documentation, etc. the way you would if this were a real project.
-In particular, if you aren't familiar with Ruby, you may find it useful to bookmark www.ruby-doc.org.

 Please don't hesitate to ask us any questions you might have about the requirements, technical issues, or anything else.
 One intent of this exercise is to get a feel for what it would be like to work on a project together, so don't be afraid to speak up at any time.

+## Submission

 Send us an email when you're done and we'll pull down your github repository, verify the output and take a close look at your code.